 Raise your hand if you’re a parent of two (or twin parent!) who likes to jog!
 If that’s you, we’ve got good news: a jogging stroller that can fit two kiddos up to 50 lbs (that’s a total of 100 lbs of baby meat!), rides well, and won’t break the bank.
 You must read our Baby Trend Expedition Double Jogger review.

-Coming in at just under $200, the Baby Trend Expedition Double Jogging Stroller is a popular, well-reviewed economy stroller.
+Coming in at just a little over $200, the Baby Trend Expedition Double Jogging Stroller is a popular, well-reviewed economy stroller.
 A downright bargain!

 OK: let me be completely honest, the materials and build quality are not the greatest… but people seem to be happy (very happy, in most cases) for the value they get for their money.
 Let’s take a closer look.

 Dimensions: Size & Weight